Export lists using SQList

 How organisations typically adopt SQList

-3. Iterate: expand synchronisation to additional lists or implement transformations and archival rules in the SQL environment.
+3. Iterate and extend.
+Expand synchronisation to additional lists, introduce transformations, or implement archival rules in the SQL environment.

 Security and governance considerations

 Moving data into SQL does not remove the need for sound governance.
-Ensure role-based access controls, encryption at rest and in transit, and audit logging are in place for the SQL environment.
-Maintain an explicit ownership model so that data access and retention policies are clear to both business owners and IT.
+Role-based access controls, encryption at rest and in transit, and audit logging should be applied consistently to the SQL environment.

 Getting started and next steps